Textualize/textual/docs/widgets/button.md

 ## Example

+The example below shows each button variant, and its disabled equivalent.
-Clicking any of the buttons in the example app below will result in a ring of the terminal bell.
+Clicking any of the non-disabled buttons in the example app below will result in a ring of the terminal bell.

 === "Output"